 What is a general problem that comes up again and again?
 These questions can give you excellent eBook ideas that address real reader needs.

 In the end, if you cannot pool out any tangible response, the next thing I usually advise is that you go with your guts; write what you feel is right.

 2. Research the Competition.

-One advice that works with every online business is to research your competitor and see what they are doing, helping you analyze and optimize to meet that standard and even go way past it.
+One piece of advice that works with every online business is to research your competitor and see what they are doing, helping you analyze and optimize to meet that standard and even go way past it.

 This advice applies to every piece of content you create—from writing a blog post to creating eBooks, courses, webinars, etc.

 Before you begin a new project, study your competition.
 It’s always a good idea to see what others have already written, how they have written it and how strong it appears.

 Search for eBooks on the topics you are considering over on Amazon to see how many results there are, how the titles are framed and see the number of purchases (or reviews) those books have:

 Poke around on the top ten blogs within your niche to see how much they’ve covered the subject.
 Also, make sure that you put the following into consideration.